White Thai Holy Basil

 White Thai Holy basil is mainly used fresh or dried to make a calming and therapeutic tea, though it is also frequently found in Thai cuisine, such as drunken noodles and red or green curries.
 Add it to stir-fries alongside garlic, fish sauce, and chilies to impart flavor into meat or seafood, or use it to impart a peppery, clove-like flavor into honey or ghee.
 White Thai Holy basil pairs well with ginger, garlic, onions, fish sauce, soy sauce, fresh chiles, bell peppers, carrots, green beans, snap peas, poultry, pork, fish, shrimp, and scallops.
 While it can be used as a substitute for other types of basil, it is important to note that White Thai Holy basil will be slightly spicier, and the flavor will intensify with cooking.
 White Thai Holy basil leaves are typically added at the end of the cooking to preserve their delicate nature and taste.
 They are best used fresh as they wilt quickly and lose their aroma within a few days.
 To store, cut the ends of the stems and place in a glass of water at room temperature for a couple of days, or wrap in a paper cloth and store in a bag in the refrigerator for about a week.

 Holy basil, or Tulsi, is one of the most revered houseplants in India, where it has been held sacred for thousands of years as a pillar of holistic herbal medicine.
-According to Ayurvedic texts, the plant is the incarnation of Tulasi, the goddess of love and protection, hence it is also nicknamed “The Mother Medicine of Nature” and “The Queen of Herbs.”
+According to Ayurvedic texts, the plant is the incarnation of Tulasi, the goddess and protection, hence it is also nicknamed “The Mother Medicine of Nature” and “The Queen of Herbs.”
 It is commonly displayed on home altars in traditional Hindu homes and is used in religious ceremonies and rituals for health and purification.
 While it is often consumed as a tea in traditional Ayurvedic medicine to promote digestion, it is not really found in Indian cuisine.
 It is, however, a popular culinary ingredient in Thailand, where it is known as Bai Gkaprow.
 It is the star of a famous Thai street dish called gai pad grapow, traditionally made with chicken and holy basil, and is also found in a traditional dish called phat kraphao, made with holy basil and chicken, pork, beef, or seafood, depending on the variation.

 White Thai Holy basil is native to India and Southeast Asia, dating back thousands of years.
 It is widely cultivated in the lowlands or private homes and gardens throughout India and parts of China, Nepal, and Southern South America.
 Today, it can also be found in some areas of Europe, Australia, and the United States.
 White Thai Holy basil grows as a perennial plant in frost-free areas with mild winters or as an annual in cold and temperate climates.
 It is said to have better cold tolerance compared to other holy basil varieties, though it requires more watering and fertilization.
 Fresh White Thai Holy basil can be found in specialty stores or farmers markets.